sazlin/website/content/articles/2-Creating-a-website-Pelican.md

-Title: Creating a Blog with Python
+Title: Creating a Blog on GitHub.io with Python
-Date: 2014-07-03
+Date: 2014-07-05
-Slug: creating-a-blog-with-Python
+Slug: creating-a-blog-on-GitHub-dot-io-with-Python
 Author: Sean Azlin
 Category: Programming
+Tags: Python, Pelican
-Summary: How to use Python to create a free personal blog & website
+Summary: How to create a blog on GitHub.io with Python using Pelican

 ##Creating a Blog on GitHub.io with Python
-This article walks walks through the creation and publication of a blog on github.io.
-To walk through it you'll need some basic Python skills and a GitHub account.
+This article walks through the creation and publication of a blog on GitHub.io (aka GitHub Pages) using a Python static site generator called [Pelican](http://blog.getpelican.com/).
+To walk through this article you'll need some basic Python skills and a GitHub account.

 ###Why Python?
-I'm currently attending an 8-week Python Development Accelerator at Code Fellows in Seattle, WA.
+I'm currently attending an 8-week Python Development Accelerator at [Code Fellows](http://codefellows.org) in Seattle, WA.
 My professional goal right now is to immerse myself in all things Python and become an expert in the language.
 Python is excellent for creating web sites with frameworks such as Flask, Pyramid, and Django, so why not use it to make a blog?

-###My goals for my blog
+###My Goals for my Blog
 I had some general goals in mind when picking a blog platform to migrate to.
 It's well worth your time to take a minute and think through what it is you want out of your blog before getting started.
 Here were my goals:

 * Create a site where I can share professional articles, tutorials, and other musings with the world
 * Have that site be easy to setup and maintain
-* Make it easy to author posts for the site, **including when I'm offline**, using Markdown
+* Make it easy to author posts for the site, **including when I'm offline**, using [Markdown](http://en.wikipedia.org/wiki/Markdown)
 * Exercise my Python and web dev skills
 * Spend as little money as possible, ideally none :)

-###The key components
+###The Key Components
 ####Hosting: GitHub.io
 **Why?** It's free, I can use git both for source control and for publishing articles, and I already spend tons of time on GitHub anyway.
 ####Platform: Pelican
 **Why?** Pelican is a static site generator.
+A *static* site is one where the site's HTML is stored on disk and doesn't need to be constructed *dynamically* at runtime to service individual requests.
+Wordpress and Tumblr are examples of dynamic sites because they construct the HTML that you see at runtime based on content that lives in a database.
+Compared to dynamic sites, static sites can often be faster, more secure, cheaper to host, easier to move/migrate, and entire sites can be version-controlled easily.

-It's open source, fairly popular, has an active community of supporters and plugin developers and, of course, it's written in Python :) Using a static site generator is great for me because my site's experience isn't going to include any self-hosted dynamic elements like comment streams or authoring & editing UI for my articles.
-This negates the need for a dynamic blog engine like Wordpress.
+Pelican is also open source, easy to get started with, fairly popular, has an active community of supporters and plugin developers and, of course, is written in Python :)
 ####Frontend: Bootstrap
-**Why?** Using Bootstrap allows me to prop up a great mobile-first frontend for my site with very little effort.
+**Why?** Using [Bootstrap](http://getbootstrap.com/) allows me to prop up a great mobile-first frontend for my site with very little effort.
 It's a great foundation to build on.
+I won't get into details about Bootstrap in this article but I've provided some links on how to learn more about using Bootstrap with Pelican below.
 ####Deployment: Fabric
-**Why?** Running the quick start script for Pelican will give you a Fabric script for free that is pretty easy to modify and use without much fuss.
+**Why?** Running the quick start script for Pelican will give you a basic Fabric script for free that is pretty easy to modify and use without much fuss.
 I talk more about Fabric in step 2 below.
 ###Step 1: Start a Blog Project
-The first thing I do when starting a new project is use [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) to create a new environment and project folder for my project using virtualenvwrapper's `mkproject` command:
+The first thing I do when starting a new project is use [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) to create a dev environment and project folder for my project using virtualenvwrapper's `mkproject` command:

+    :::bash
     $ mkproject blog

-If you work with Python and you don't know what virtualenv or virtualenvwrapper are then I highly recommend checking them out to streamline your dev workflow.
+If you work with Python and you don't know what virtualenv or virtualenvwrapper are then I highly recommend checking them out to streamline your Python development workflow.

-###Step 2: Install Pelican
+###Step 2: Install Pelican and Create your Blog
 Before installing Pelican, make sure you're using Python 2.7 for this project.
 It's the recommended version of Python for Pelican and it's the version I'm using for this tutorial.
+You should also install [pip](https://pip.pypa.io/en/latest/installing.html) if you haven't done so already.

-Now, install Pelican using `pip install`:
+Let's get this show on the road!
+Start by installing Pelican using `pip install`:

+    :::bash
     $ pip install pelican

-Pelican supports authoring content with reST OOtB, but I prefer Markdown myself.
-So next I will also install Markdown:
+Pelican supports authoring content with reST OOtB but I prefer Markdown myself.
+If you're like me then go ahead and install Markdown next:

+    :::bash
     $ pip install markdown

-Once that completes you can run the following command to create your initial site:
+Once that completes you can run the following command to create an initial site:

+    :::bash
     $ pelican-quickstart

 You'll then be asked to answer several questions.
 Here are the answers I give it for my personal site:

+    :::bash
     seans-mbp:blog sazlin$ pelican-quickstart
 	Welcome to pelican-quickstart v3.4.0.